Chapter 16 · Ansible Automation and Configuration Management

 root@linuxprobe:/etc/ansible# ansible-vault view locker.yml

-Vault password: Enter the password and press Enter to confirm.
+Vault password: Enter password and press Enter to confirm

 ---